amalto/platform6-ui-components/readme/platform6-ui/DataGrid.md

 DataGrid uses [ColumnHeader](#columnheader), [DataGridTemplates](#datagridtemplates) and [WebStorage](#webstorage) Interfaces.

-This component is not a stand alone component because his functionnalities uses actions from the core.
+This component is not a stand-alone component because its functionalities use actions from the core.

 ```typescript
 import { DataGrid } from '@amalto/platform6-ui'